hedinn1/KESTverkefni2/Verkefni3.md

 * b.
 Click Desktop on the left panel.
 * c.
 In the right panel, right-click New > Folder to create a new folder on the Desktop.
 Name this new folder, Folder1.
 * d.
 Create another folder and name it Folder2.
 * e.
 Move Folder2 into Folder1.
-Click Folder2 and use your mouse to drag-and-drop Folder2 into Folder1.
-* What happened with Folder1 and Folder2 on the Desktop?
+* What happened with Folder1 and Folder2 on the Desktop? **Folder 2 is in folder 1**
 * What is the file extension for the text document?
 * Make a copy of the text document and place it in Folder2.
 How would you do it?
 * Right-click the text document > click Properties.
 Click the Details tab.
 What are the attributes associated with this file?